 Many photographers refer to this as a “normal lens.”
 That is because when shooting on 35mm film (you know…like in the old days), a 50mm lens would be the closest approximation to how we perceive things with our eyes.
 The same is true today when using a full-frame camera.

 On most crop sensor cameras a 50mm lens has approximately the same perspective as a 75mm lens (80mm on a Canon crop sensor lens).

 Because a 50mm lens has a “normal” perspective, they are relatively inexpensive to design and manufacture AND easy to make them sharp with high image quality.

 That means with a 50mm lens, you can get very high quality images at a reasonable cost.

 In the first few years of shooting professionally, I used a 50mm f/1.8 lens as my primary lens.

-The only downside of using a nifty fifty for full body portraits is the lack of versitility as far as focal length goes.
+The only downside of using a nifty fifty for full-body portraits is the lack of versatility as far as focal length goes.

 However, given the huge budget savings, this limitation is rare enough to not worry too much about it.

 Overall, any of the 50mm lenses above will serve you really well for all kinds of portrait work, including full-body portraits.

 You can check out the reviews and current prices on Amazon with the links below…